DavidNepozitek/Cells/README.md

 > If you're using windows, you can download the executable directly from [releases](https://github.com/DavidNepozitek/Cells/releases/)
 1. Instal the latest version of [cmake](https://cmake.org/) for your system.
 2. Download [SFML](https://www.sfml-dev.org/) for your system and compiler (or possibly build it with cmake by the instruction on their website).
+3. Download this repository
-3. In the root directory of this repository run `cmake -S . -B <build_path> -DSFML_DIR:STRING="<path_to_sfml_cmake>"`
+4. In the root directory of this repository run `cmake -S . -B <build_path> -DSFML_DIR:STRING="<path_to_sfml_cmake>"`
     - You might need to specify the target compiler with `-G` argument (for example `-G "Visual Studio 15 2017"`)
     - `<path_to_sfml_cmake>` must point to `SFML-2.5.1\lib\cmake\SFML` directory where `SFMLConfig.cmake` is located
-4. In the build directory run `cmake --build .`
+5. In the build directory run `cmake --build .`
-5. Make sure `Fonts` folder is in the same directory as the executable (especially with Visual Studio that creates new directory for the executable)
+6. Make sure `Fonts` folder is in the same directory as the executable (especially with Visual Studio that creates new directory for the executable)
-6. Run the executable
+7. Run the executable

 ## TODOS
 - Create more types of cells